Understanding Latent Diffusability via Fisher Geometry: Estimation of FI and FIR

-In all experiments, FI and FIR are computed using equation~\ref{eqn:FI_estimation} and equation~\ref{eqn:FIR_estimation}.
-All required gradients are evaluated via automatic differentiation.
-For estimation of the values, we use $N=1000$ samples and $M=50$ Hutchinson probe vectors.
+For the experiments described in \S\ref{sec:exp_VAE} and \S\ref{sec:exp_NVAE}, we adopt the Elucidating Diffusion Models (EDM) framework \cite{karras2022elucidating}.
+Following EDM standard practices, we employ a denoiser parameterization $D_\theta(\bx, \tau)$ alongside their proposed preconditioning and noise scaling schedules.
+Unless otherwise specified, all core hyperparameters (e.g., network capacity, learning rate, and weighting schedules) are strictly borrowed from the default EDM configurations.
+Under this framework, the score is approximated directly via the denoiser:

-In all experiments, FI and FIR are computed using equation~\ref{eqn:FI_estimation} and equation~\ref{eqn:FIR_estimation}.
-All required gradients are evaluated via automatic differentiation.
-For diffusion models with the EDM framework and DiT architecture trained directly on FFHQ images (Sections~\ref{sec:exp_NVAE} and \ref{sec:exp_GPE}) and on GPE latent representations (Section~\ref{sec:exp_GPE}), we use $N=200$ samples and $M=20$ Hutchinson probe vectors due to the larger model size.
+In all experiments, FI and FIR are computed using Equation~\eqref{eqn:FI_estimation} and Equation~\eqref{eqn:FIR_estimation}, with gradients evaluated via automatic differentiation.
+For diffusion models using the EDM framework and DiT architecture trained on FFHQ images (\S\ref{sec:exp_VAE} and \S\ref{sec:exp_NVAE}) and on latent representations, we use $N=200$ samples and $M=20$ Hutchinson probe vectors due to the larger model size.
 For all other experiments, we use $N=1000$ samples and $M=50$ Hutchinson probe vectors.